 After dinner, we stayed in and played cards and drank wine by the light of our lanterns.
 Knowing we had a weekend packed full of adventure ahead and not able to hang out by a fire we called it a night earlier than normal.
-Hearing the rain drops falling on the truck roof and the ocean waves in the background was so soothing!
+Hearing the raindrops falling on the truck roof and the ocean waves in the background were so soothing!
 Both of us slept well.
 In the morning, the sun was shining and off we went (after a hot shower of course!).
 Driving out of the campground we noticed several little trails we wanted to check out when we returned that afternoon.
 This campground would be great even if you spent all day there and never left!
 It is seriously so beautiful there!

 Redwood National and State Park

-We had reached out to our Instagram community for some ‘must see’ places and Bald Hills Road was mentioned a couple of times.
+We had reached out to our Instagram community for some ‘must-see’ places and Bald Hills Road was mentioned a couple of times.
 We stopped in at the Thomas H. Kuchel Visitor Center to pick up a permit for Bald Hills Road and to check in with the rangers, who know the parks the best, to see if there were any other places we shouldn’t miss.
 We were right on target to hit the highlights of Redwood National Park.
 A free permit is required after a certain point on Bald Hills Road and also to be able to access the dirt road going down to Tall Trees Grove.

 Lady Bird Johnson Grove

 Our first stop on this road was Lady Bird Johnson Grove.
-We made it just in time to join a ranger guided hike through the 1 mile loop of some amazing redwoods.
+We made it just in time to join a ranger-guided hike through the 1-mile loop of some amazing redwoods.
 We learned so much on this short hike!
 How redwoods tether their roots and help each other hang on during storms.
 How they can ‘communicate’ with each other across the forest.
 Some things we already knew and had to stop answering the questions like smarty pants and let the kids on the hike try to guess.
 It started to rain a bit so most people left the guided hike at our ending point but we continued on the loop with the ranger.
 So worth it!
 She was great and so excited about teaching us and everyone else about this amazing forest.

-Highly recommend stopping in and seeing this beautiful bit of the redwoods and attending one of the ranger guided hikes!
+Highly recommend stopping in and seeing this beautiful bit of the redwoods and attending one of the ranger-guided hikes!
 The parking lot is not large so get there early as it is a popular site!

 Redwood Creek Overlook

 This is a great little scenic overlook not to be missed!
 For one there’s a restroom there and the last one on Bald Hills Road.
 Side note, the road after this point requires the permit and an empty bladder as it is mostly dirt and bumpy!
-At the overlook they have some great informative signs that explain what you are looking at and a bit of history around the area.
-From here you can look down into the canyon below and on a clear day you can see the ocean!
+At the overlook, they have some great informative signs that explain what you are looking at and a bit of history around the area.
+From here you can look down into the canyon below and on a clear day, you can see the ocean!
 Definitely check out the canyon below as that is the next stop.